 Where: eBay runs 23 international marketplaces which serve over 100 countries worldwide.

-Customer profile: As of 2023, eBay had 134 million active buyers worldwide.
-In the US alone, it has 109 million visitors monthly.
+Customer profile: As of 2025, eBay had 132 million active buyers worldwide.
+In the US alone, it maintains strong visitor traffic as the second-largest online retail marketplace after Amazon.

 Key requirements for sellers: Anyone can start selling on eBay easily.
 Too many late shipments or product defects can result in account suspension, however.